srsran/srsRAN_Project_docs/docs/source/user_manuals/source/config_ref.rst

   phy_rx_symbols_filename
     - Optional TEXT.
 Print received symbols to file.
 Symbols will be printed if a valid path is set.
 Format: file path.

+  tracing_filename
+    - Optional TEXT.
+Set to a valid file name to enable tracing log.

 .. _manual_config_ref_pcap:

 pcap